Wendy Carlos: 1960s

 Carlos recorded several compositions in the 1960s as a student at the Columbia-Princeton Electronic Music Center.
 Two of them were re-recorded and released on By Request (1975), Dialogues for Piano and Two Loudspeakers (1963) and Episodes for Piano and Electronic Sound (1964), both featuring Phillip Ramey on piano.
 A third, Variations for Flute and Electronic Sounds (1964, featuring John Heiss on flute) was recorded and released in 1965 on a Turnabout Records "Electronic Music" compilation.
 Other known, but unreleased student compositions include "Episodes for Piano and Tape" (1964), "Pomposities for Narrator and Tape" (1965), and "Noah" (1965), a two-hour opera blending electronics with an orchestra.
 Carlos's first commercial release was Moog 900 Series – Electronic Music Systems (1967), an introduction to the technical aspects of the Moog synthesizer released as a nine-minute single-sided mono LP and narrated by Ed Stokes.

-Part of her compensation for making the recording was in Moog equipment, and in part payment for her various other contributions to Moog's product development, and for articles she wrote for his short-lived electronic music periodical, she was able to acquire additional Moog equipment at a discount, most of it custom-designed to her specific requirements.
-By the time Carlos began recording Switched On Bach she had built a home studio valued at around US$12,000 (approx. $111,000 in 2025) (although, given the unique nature of most of the modules, and their provenance, the 2025 value of her studio equipment would likely be far higher).
+Part of her compensation for making the recording was in Moog equipment, and in part payment for her various other contributions to Moog's product development, and for articles she wrote for Moog's short-lived electronic music periodical, she was able to acquire additional Moog equipment at a discount, most of it custom-designed to her specific requirements.
+By the time Carlos began recording Switched-On Bach, she had built a home studio valued at around US$12,000 (approx. $111,000 in 2025) (although, given the unique nature of most of the modules, and their provenance, the 2025 value of her studio equipment would likely be far higher).

 Her home studio, crucially, included an eight-track recorder that Carlos had built herself (because she was unable to afford a factory-made machine), using parts from Ampex and EMI recorders, with the addition of Ampex's patented "Sel-Sync" system, which enabled recorded signals to be monitored via the record head, rather than the playback head, thus permitting multiple tracks to be kept in perfect synchronisation.
 Carlos was also one of the earliest adopters of the Dolby noise reduction system, which she used for her final two-track masters.